 - negotiate with them to agree when and how they will pay for the damage, or

 - apply to QCAT to resolve the dispute.

-QCAT hears property damage disputes which are valued up to and including $25,000.
-Property damage disputes valued over $25,000 are managed by the courts.
+QCAT hears property damage disputes which are valued up to and including $25,000 (excluding interest).
+The courts manage property damage disputes valued at more than $25,000.

-If the police investigated your accident you can get a copy of the Traffic Accident Report for a small fee from CITEC Confirm by:
+If the police investigated your accident, you can receive a copy of the Traffic Accident Report for a small fee from CITEC Confirm by:

 - calling 07 3222 2700 if you live in Brisbane

 - calling 1800 773 773 if you live outside of Brisbane

 Queensland legislation related to property damage disputes includes the:

 - Motor Dealers and Chattel Auctioneers Act 2014

 - Queensland Civil and Administrative Tribunal Act 2009.